Bachelor's Degree in Mechanical and Manufacturing Engineering

 • SAE Portfolio S6

-• SAE Independently provide a functional and optimized solution that meets industrial demand throughout the entire life cycle.
+• SAE: Independently deliver a functional and optimized solution that meets industrial requirements throughout the entire lifecycle

 • Resource Transfer